Madrid 5-Day Itinerary

 Complete 5-day Madrid itinerary (day-by-day plan)

-Full written version of the 5-day Madrid itinerary, including the main stops, meals, transfers, and highlights for each day.
+Full written version of the 5-day Madrid itinerary, including the main stops, meals, transfers, and highlights, with a slower rhythm than the shorter Madrid routes.

 Day 1: Arrival, Puerta del Sol, Plaza Mayor, and Mercado de San Miguel